1920 Akron Pros season: Game 8: vs Canton Bulldogs

-In their first game of week ten, the Pros played against the Canton for the second time this season, and the Bulldogs were still upset from their loss earlier in the season against the Pros.
+In a Thanksgiving Day battle touted as the World's Championship of Professional Football, Akron met the Canton Bulldogs for the second time of the 1920 season.
 A fumbled punt by the Bulldogs gave the Pros the ball at the 32-yard line.
 On their next drive, the Pros' passing game gave them the lone score, a passing touchdown from King to Nash in the first quarter.
 Once again, the Pros shutout the Bulldogs, winning 7–0.
-This was the first game played on Thanksgiving Day, which launched a yearly tradition.